 11:57 a.m.: Planning Board procedural error

 People's zoning counsel Stan Brown says he believes it was inappropriate for the Planning Board to limit the content of its second hearing date (Feb.
-2) only to the conditions agreed to between the towns and the developer.
+2) only to .
 However, he says such a procedural error—as well as any previous failure to allow cross-examination—can be corrected during the District Council's hearing.

 11:53 a.m.: 'Carefully avoided'